tap349/tap349.github.io/_posts/2018-04-26-react-native-genymotion.md

 ### virtual keyboard

-it's enabled by default on Android Emulator.
+it's enabled by default in Android Emulator but not in Genymotion.

-| Genymotion: `Configure this virtual device` (tool icon button)
+| Genymotion: my device → device menu (`vertical dots` icon) → `Edit`

 - [x] `Use virtual keyboard for text input`